 Starbucks Coffee in Malaysia is operated by BStarbucks.
 From its first store opening in Kuala Lumpur on 17 December 1998, Starbucks is now available in 15 states and federal territories in Malaysia.
-As at 30 June 2020, there are a total of 316 stores nationwide.
+As at 30 June 2021, there are a total of 327 stores nationwide.

 BStarbucks is also the first coffeehouse in Malaysia to introduce a drive-thru concept store in December 2009 in Johor Bahru.
-As at 30 June 2020, there are a total of 52 Starbucks drive-thru concept stores across Malaysia.
+As at 30 June 2021, there are a total of 56 Starbucks drive-thru concept stores across Malaysia.
 In 2015, BStarbucks opened the first Starbucks ReserveTM concept store as part of its commitment to push the premium coffee experience even further through the retail of some of the world's most exceptional beans and an immersive coffeehouse experience.
-As of 30 June 2020, there are 12 Starbucks Reserve stores in Malaysia.
-The company also operates the world's first Starbucks Signing Store, which promotes accessibility and offers employment and development for the Deaf community.
-In November 2019, it opened its second Starbucks Signing Store in Burmah Road, Penang - the fourth of its kind in the world.
+As of 30 June 2021, there are 12 Starbucks Reserve Stores in Malaysia and 2 Starbucks drive-thru Reserve Stores across Malaysia.